charliecalvert/CloudNotes/Assignments/MongoMark.md

 - Read the file back from the database
 - Convert the file to HTML
 - Display portions of the converted HTML in a browser
+- One the client you should be able to choose the different sections of your HTML file.
+See the DocParse01 and 02 examples from JsObjects.

 The application contains: